A few finite and infinite identities involving Pochhammer and $q$- Pochhammer symbols obtained via analytical methods: Polynomial identities

 \subsection{$q-$ultraspherical (Rogers) and $q-$ultraspherical (Rogers) with different parameters}

 $q-$ultraspherical (Rogers) polynomials are more properly called continuous

-$q-$ultraspherical polynomials and are defined and described in \cite{KLS} (Section 14.10.1) and more detailly in \cite{Szab-bAW}(Section 4.3).
+$q-$ultraspherical polynomials and are defined and described in \cite{KLS} (Section 14.10.1) and in more detail in \cite{Szab-bAW}(Section 4.3).
 There also is presented a formula 4.15 (see also \cite{IA},(13.3.1)) (dating back to Rogers in the end of 19th century) giving connection coefficients between two sets of Rogers polynomials with different values of the parameter $\beta .$

 Namely, we have